Conformal Tradeoffs: Operational Profiles Beyond Coverage: Conformal interface-relative decision optimality and inverse pricing envelopes for a fixed conformal interface

 \subsection{Inverse pricing envelope}

 For each region with $\mu_r>0$, define the local feasibility set

 and the global pricing envelope

-Equivalently, $\Theta(\tilde\pi)$ is the set of price parameters for which the forced action in each region is cost-coherent given only the conformal output.
+Equivalently, $\Theta(\tilde\pi)$ is the set of price parameters for which the forced action in each region is decision-optimal relative to the conformal interface given only the conformal output.
 Since only action comparisons matter, envelopes are naturally reported in ratio (projective) coordinates: global positive scaling of $L_\theta$ is irrelevant, and adding offsets $b_y$ independent of $a$ preserves comparisons.

-\subsection{Worked case: Chow-style reject option and ``commit on singletons''}
+\subsection{Worked case: Chow-style reject option and commit on singletons}

 Consider $\mathcal A=\{0,1,\mathrm{rej}\}$ with Chow-style costs (false negative $c_{01}>0$, false positive $c_{10}>0$, rejection $c_{\mathrm{rej}}\ge 0$):

 In region $r$ the conditional risks are

 Work in ratios